keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

   targeted.
 - _Support for diverse cluster configurations_: The distribution of packet flow in the interconnect is determined by not only the routing algorithm but also the topology of the interconnect.
-Also, the job scheduling, node selection and process placement algorithms need to be considered.
+In addition, job scheduling, node selection and process placement algorithms need to be considered.
 These parameters should be easily reconfigurable to allow users to perform a systematic investigation of diverse clusters.

-Furthermore, the simulator should be designed to be lightweight and fast to carry out large number of simulations with different parameters in a reasonable amount of time.
+Furthermore, the simulator should be designed to be lightweight and fast to carry out a large number of simulations with different parameters in a reasonable amount of time.
 If necessary, appropriate approximation should be introduced to improve simulation performance.